Kennedy Space Center Launch Complex 39: Early history

 Northern Merritt Island was first developed around 1890 when a few wealthy Harvard University graduates purchased 18000 acre and constructed a three-story mahogany clubhouse, very nearly on the site of Pad 39A.
 During the 1920s, Peter E. Studebaker Jr., son of the automobile magnate, built a small casino at De Soto Beach 8 mi north of the Canaveral lighthouse.

 In 1948, the Navy transferred the former Banana River Naval Air Station, located south of Cape Canaveral, to the Air Force for use in testing captured German V-2 rockets.
 The site's location on the East Florida coast was ideal for this purpose, in that launches would be over the ocean, away from populated areas.
 This site became the Joint Long Range Proving Ground in 1949 and was renamed Patrick Air Force Base in 1950 and Patrick Space Force Base in 2020.
 The Air Force annexed part of Cape Canaveral, to the north, in 1951, forming the Air Force Missile Test Center, the future Cape Canaveral Space Force Station (CCSFS).
 Missile and rocketry testing and development would take place here through the 1950s.
-Later on, an "Orbital Launch Platform" for Starship with plans to accommodate two landing zones for Falcon 9 and Falcon Heavy rockets to conduct to "Return-to-launch-site" landings.

 After the creation of NASA in 1958, the CCAFS launch pads were used for NASA's civilian uncrewed and crewed launches, including those of Project Mercury and Project Gemini.